sumanth2025-git/python.calci/README.md

 # python.calci
-A python code simple calculator
+A python code for simple calculator